-- (c) charge the Worker a lesser amount in relation to that accommodation, and/or - (d) credit the Worker for any amount that You have previously charged them,

-- 10.3.7.
-You must not charge any Worker any administration fees or additional charges for organising the accommodation the Worker resides in, and: - any accommodation that You provide for any Worker must be provided at cost (see Chapter 5 for additional requirements relating to deductions from Workers' wages), and - (ii) any rental charges must be shared equally between the Workers who reside at the property. - 10.3.8.
+- (c) charge the Worker a lesser amount in relation to that accommodation and/or - (d) credit the Worker for any amount that You have previously charged them and You must immediately comply with any such direction. - 10.3.7.
+You must not charge any Worker any administration fees or additional charges for organising the accommodation the Worker resides in, and: - any accommodation that You provide for any Worker must be provided at cost (see Chapter 5 for additional requirements relating to deductions from Workers' wages) and - (ii) any rental charges must be shared equally between the Workers who reside at the property. - 10.3.8.
 Rent must not be used to offset labour costs. - 10.3.9.
-If services are included in accommodation costs, such as cleaning or catering, You must: - (a) clearly outline these in the Accommodation Plan, - (b) provided these services to Workers at cost, and - (c) identify these charges separately from the rental payments when making deductions from Worker wages.
+If services, such as cleaning or catering, are included in accommodation costs, You must: - (a) clearly outline these in the Accommodation Plan - (b) provided these services to Workers at cost and - (c) identify these charges separately from the rental payments when making deductions from Worker wages.
 See Chapter 5 for additional requirements relating to deductions from Workers' wages. - 10.3.10.
 Where possible, You must permit Workers to opt out of these accommodation services.